 d) only 20% of CEs can come from presenting courses, workshops, inservices, or giving speeches

 Certification can be renewed up to one year after the expiration date.
 Activity Professionals are not permitted to use the certification titles during the reinstatement period.
 Activity Professionals who lapse beyond the reinstatement period must reapply as a new applicant and meet any new standards at the time of the application.
 Certification files will not be returned but automatically destroyed after a lapse of one year.

 Activity Professionals seeking a level change need to complete a new application.
 This application will be merged with the one on file (for review).
 It is not necessary to duplicate information already on file with the first application.
 Applicants need only add the additional information obtained.
 The fee is US$70.00.
 The expiration date will remain the same.

-A renewal notice will be mailed to the address on file 90 days prior to the expiration date. .
+A renewal notice will be emailed to the address on file.
 Renewals will be reviewed by a volunteer member of the Recertification Committee.
 This review may take 6 – 8 weeks.
 Once your renewal is approved, copies of your certificates are destroyed.
 A renewal packet including a renewal certificate will be mailed to you.
 Applications requiring more information will be referred back to the applicant.
 A fee of US$75.00 will be charged for processing.
 A typed letter of appeal may be submitted within 60 days of any denial.